|Popular in||July||High demand for flights, 19% potential price rise|

 San Antonio came about in the 1700s when the King of Spain sent Spaniard families to settle in the area.
 The area prospered, but not without suffering.
 Texas and Mexico fought fierce battles to claim the land and independence.
 During this time was the famous siege of the Alamo, which today remains one of the most visited sites in America.

 High temperatures and high humidity are the norm in San Antonio from late May through September.
-The autumn (September to November) and spring (March to April) seasons, however, are the best times to book flights to San Antonio and explore the city.
+The autumn (September to November) and spring (March to April) seasons, however, are the best times to visit and explore the city.
 The days are warm and the nights are cool but soothing.
 Temperate weather during November and December make trips to San Antonio a pleasant experience.

 San Antonio’s public transportation system is cheap and easy to use.
-The buses run regularly with very cheap rates, but you’ll need exact change.
+The buses run regularly at reasonable rates, but you’ll need exact change.
 The VIA Metropolitan Transit Service also has streetcars that stop at tourist stops.
 You can tell where they’re going by the colour-coded signs listing their routes and destinations.
-Avoid driving downtown and save yourself the hassle of getting lost in all the one-way streets.
+Avoid driving around the city centre and save yourself the hassle of getting lost in all the one-way streets.
 You can find cabs easily at the airport or major hotels, but you’ll have to call ahead elsewhere.

 San Antonio International Airport (SAT) is around 8 miles (13 km) north of the centre of San Antonio.